MicrosoftDocs/power-automate-docs/articles/automation-center-overview.md

 > [!NOTE]
 >
+> - Cloud flow-based filtering currently only lists solution cloud flows that were created in the current environment and excludes those imported manually or through ALM pipelines.
-> - Some filters may not be available for some pivots because of the nature of the presented data.
+> - Some filters may not be available for some tabs because of the nature of the presented data.
 > - Data under the **Work queues** tab and **Recommendations** are premium features, which require a Power Automate Premium license.
 > - When you navigate between tabs, the tab keeps the active filtering selection.
 Select **Clear filters** to reset the applied filters.
 > - Desktop flow related activities like desktop flow runs and work queues etc. have always been available in Dataverse, however cloud flow run history has only recently been introduced in Dataverse.
 [Learn more](dataverse/cloud-flow-run-metadata.md).